Gytha (princess)

 Gytha or Gyda (Gyda Svendsdatter) was a Danish princess, daughter of King Sweyn Forkbeard, who ruled Denmark, England, and Norway.

 She belonged to the Scylding dynasty, descended from Gorm the Old and Thyra.
 She was most likely the half-sister of King Cnut of England and the wife of the deposed Jarl of Lade, Eiríkr Hákonarson, who commanded Swedish forces at the Battle of Svolder (also known as the Battle of Øresund).

-In modern historiography, the historicity of Gytha is questioned.

 Biography

 Origin

 Gytha was most likely the daughter of Sweyn Forkbeard, King of Denmark, and the granddaughter of Harald Bluetooth.
 The identity of her mother is uncertain.
 The only wife of Sweyn known by name is Sigrid the Haughty.
 However, she was not Gytha's mother, as Sweyn married her only around 996, while Gytha was already married by about 997.
 It is presumed that Gytha's mother was either Sweyn's first, unnamed wife or his concubine.
 According to one hypothesis, her mother might have been Gunhilda, possibly of Obotrite origin.

 Gytha was probably the half-sister of King Cnut of England, King Harald II of Denmark, Estrid Svendsdatter, and Świętosława.